SudiptaKD/network-namespace-simulation/readme.md

 # **Linux Network Namespace Simulation Documentation**

 ## **1. Introduction**
 Network namespaces in Linux allow for isolated network environments within a single host.
-This guide walks you through setting up a simple network simulation using Linux network namespaces and bridges.
-By the end, you’ll have two separate networks connected through a router namespace.
+This guide walks through setting up a simple network simulation using Linux network namespaces and bridges.
+By the end, we’ll have two separate networks connected through a router namespace.

 ### **Objective**
 We’re going to create: